WoltLab/docs.woltlab.com/docs/package_pip_bbcode.md

 ### `<buttonlabel>`

-{% include callout.html content="Optional: Must be provided if an icon is given." type="info" %}
+!!! info "Optional: Must be provided if an icon is given."

 Explanatory text to show when hovering the icon.